 What’s wrong with the Object.FindObjectOfType

 How should the Level object be injected inside the Monster class then?
-There is actually a third solution, that is calling the function Object.FindObjectOfType.
+There is actually a third solution: calling the function Object.FindObjectOfType.
 However, what is FindObjectOfType?
 Object.FindObjectOfType could be seen as a wrong implementation of the Service Locator Pattern, with the difference that it is not possible to abstract the implementation of the service from its interface.
 This is another problem of Unity framework, Unity seems to hate the concept of interface.
 Interface is the most powerful concept at the core of every well designed code.
 Instead to push the coders to use interfaces, Unity pushes the coder to uses Monobehaviour, even when the use of Monobehaviour is not necessary.

 There are several IoC containers out there, a lot written in c# as well, but practically no one works in Unity and most of all, they are damn complicated*.
 For these reasons I decided to create an IoC container for Unity trying to keep it as simple as possible.
 Actually creating a basic IoC container is pretty straightforward and everybody can do it, my implementation has just a few tweaks that makes it simple to use with Unity projects.